Sofoklis1/courses/bootstrap/index.md

 ## Bootstrap Panels and Wells

-* Some8mes you may wish to highlight some content on your website
+* Sometimes you may wish to highlight some content on your website
 * Panels and wells help

 ### Panels